Rebecca Heineman: Personal life and death

-In a segment in the documentary series High Score, Heineman said she was drawn to video games at a young age as "allowed me to be myself" and "allowed me to play as female".
-As early as at the founding of Interplay, Heineman had a concern with her birthname; at that time, Interplay's founders were not taking a salary, and so to sustain herself, she bought a larger number of cheap hamburgers from a nearby hamburger stand and kept them in her desk, which led to the nickname "Burger", a name she preferred to be called by over the next twenty years rather than her birth name.
+In a segment in the documentary series High Score, Heineman said she was drawn to video games at a young age, as they "allowed me to be myself" and "allowed me to play as female".
+As early as at the founding of Interplay, Heineman had a concern with her birthname; at that time, Interplay's founders were not taking a salary, and so to sustain herself, she bought a large number of cheap hamburgers from a nearby hamburger stand and kept them in her desk, which led to the nickname "Burger", a name she preferred to be called by over the next twenty years rather than her birth name.
 Around 2003, Heineman was diagnosed with gender dysphoria and began to transition to a woman.
 She formally changed her given name to Rebecca Ann.
 Following the transition, Heineman lived as a lesbian.
 As of 2020, Heineman resided in Heath, Texas.

-Heineman had five children and was married to Jennell Jaquays.
+Heineman was married to Jennell Jaquays, a fellow transgender woman.
 Jaquays died in 2024.
+Heineman had three children from an earlier marriage that ended in divorce.

 In October 2025, Heineman revealed she had been diagnosed with adenocarcinoma, an aggressive form of cancer, and had begun treatment the preceding month.
 She had started a GoFundMe to raise funds for her medical treatments, but by November 16, told her followers that she had been told her condition was terminal, and requested the funds be used towards her funeral.
 She died in Rockwall, Texas, on November 17, 2025, at the age of 62.
 Tributes were given by industry figures who had worked with her, including Interplay co-founder Brian Fargo and game designers Josh Sawyer and Chris Avellone.